wasp-sweden/wara-sw-tech-tools/README.md

 2. Tools can now be invoked using `ove <tool> [subject...]`, e.g. `ove depclean -s commons_numbers_examples` to run DepClean on the Apache Commons Numbers examples.
 This will result in a JSON report in `results/depclean/default/commons_numbers_examples-<timestamp>.json`.
 3. Results can be presented using the TEP dashboard by running `ove dashboard <projects...>`, e.g. `ove dashboard depclean`.

+## Example usage

+Assuming you are in an OVE environment as setup above, the following is a complete example of how to run DepClean on the Apache Commons Numbers examples.

+1. Fetch all required repositories, including those required for the dashboard:

+        ove fetch depclean commons-numbers wara-sw-tech-tools-dashboard

+2. Build the projects we're interested in from these repositories:

+        ove buildme depclean commons_numbers_examples dashboard_components

+   If OVE complains about missing system, install them as needed and try again.

+3. We are now ready to invoke DepClean on the Apache Commons Numbers examples and get some output:

+        ove depclean commons_numbers_examples

+   This should print the name of a result file containing the output.

+4. DepClean has a `projects/depclean/dash` Python script that defines a dashboard which simply shows one graph for each result file it finds (see the Dashboard section below for more information).
+Start the dashboard with DepClean like so:

+        ove dashboard depclean

+   The dashboard can now be accessed in a browser on [localhost:8050](http://localhost:8050/depclean).

 ## Docker images
 There are Docker images with batteries included that can be used to quickly get up and running if you just want to check a specific project out.
 These have